marciliobbarboza2/Social-Lobby/README.md

-# My Blogging Space
+# 📘 SimpleBook

-Welcome to your personal corner of the internet!
+Welcome to SimpleBook - your simple social platform!

-This is a blogging platform built using React and Vite.
-Whether you're sharing your thoughts, stories, or creative ideas, this is your space to express yourself freely.
+This is a clean, easy-to-use social media platform built with React and Vite.
+Connect with friends, share your thoughts, and stay updated with what matters to you.

 ## Project Overview